andrewlee302/leetcode/README.md

 * 04/15/2019 Get the passed notification.
 * 04/18/2019 Called by a PhD recruiter and make the timing clear.
 * Continue...

+## Note.
+1. Design problems are not studies clearly.
+2. Some better approaches are needed in previous problems.
+3. Revise the problems in a plan.

+* 07/14/2019 Almost scan the 200 most frequenced problems with the Facebook tag.